 3. Encourage them to learn on the go

 Encourage your students to download Teachable’s iOS app.
-(Consider linking to it in your welcome lecture or welcome email, for example.)
+(Consider linking to it in your welcome lesson or welcome email, for example.)

 The app makes on the go learning easy and accessible and puts your course at their fingertips during moments where they’d otherwise be losing time, like a commute or a kids’ soccer practice.